ROLES: UX Writer & Designer

 USERS & AUDIENCE

-I decided the age group of my targeted audience to be 5-13 year olds.
-They would have the following traits:
+I decided the age group of my targeted audience to be 5-13 year olds, with the following traits:

 2) Technically savvy

 3) Health-conscious parents/ caretakers

 Based on the competitive research, I decided on the following functions of the app:

 1) Sees, captures and educates about harmful bacteria.